KevinJianghz/datediff-react/README.md

 ### Install prerequisites

-  Before installing datediff, you will need the following:
+  Before installing datediff-react, you will need the following:

   Node.js v4.5.0 or higher

-  npm (which comes bundled with Node) git
+  npm (which comes bundled with Node)

+  git